SmartPotato21/SteamCS2InventoryCalculator/README.md

 # README

-A Flaks/Python site for checking Steam users CS2 inventory worth and storing top 8 values found into the databse.
+A Flaks/Python site for checking Steam users CS2 inventory worth and storing top 8 values found into the database.

+Written by Vlad Lyubimov